-Warm or cool white light – that’s the question.
+Warm white vs cool white vs natural white light – that’s the question.
 Choosing the right light bulb colour is a decision that many people have to make.
-In fact, many couples have probably had very long debates on this subject.
-You’ve probably seen the terms’ warm’ and ‘cool’ white bantered about, but what does either even mean?
-Does it refer to the heat the bulb gives off, or something else?
-We’re here to explain and try to make the decision, well, Simple!
+Many couples have probably had very long debates on this subject.
+What do the terms’ warm’, ‘natural’, and ‘cool’ white mean?
+Does it refer to the heat the bulb gives off or something else?
+Don’t worry because we’re here to explain everything that you need to know!

-High colour temperatures have blue or cool tones, and they produce bright light, offering a modern look.
-Cool white light bulbs are usually around 5,000K.
-They work well in bold themes, in minimally decorated spaces, and a predominantly white room.
+- Cool White – This colour temperature has blue or cool tones, and they produce bright light, perfect for task lighting.
+Cool white light bulbs are usually around 6,000K.
+They work well with bold themes, minimally decorated spaces, and a predominantly white room.

-Generally, when deciding on warm white or cool colour temperature for your kitchen, you should choose the cool one for task lighting (eg. for work surfaces) but the warm one if it’s just for ambience.
+- Cool White Light and Natural White Light for Kitchen Worktops.
+One of the best applications of a cool white and natural white light is over the worktop of a kitchen.
+They do not only create a very modern look, but they’re an effective way of lighting the surface below.
+Generally, when deciding on a warm white, natural white, or cool colour temperature for your kitchen, you should choose the cool or natural one for task lighting (e.g. for work surfaces) but the warm one if it’s just for ambience.

 - Warm White Light for Kitchen Cabinet Base.
 To utilize warm strip lights, install them on the base of your kitchen cabinets.
 It will create a relaxing atmosphere as the warm white light shines directly onto a tiled floor.

 - Warm, Natural, or Cool White Light for Bedroom Lamps.
 Depending on the atmosphere you prefer, you can install any colour within your purpose-built bedroom lamps.
 Each will create a different effect, so you can decide which you prefer.